pablohaedo/cakephp-queue/README.md

 package's mantainer to integrate this backend, this is intended to satisfy a particular use case first and be of generic use later.

-A big issue is that the main classes ([QueuedJobsTable](https://github.com/rgoro/cakephp-queue/blob/master/src/Model/Table/QueuedJobsTable.php), [QueueShell](https://github.com/rgoro/cakephp-queue/blob/master/src/Shell/QueueShell.php) and [QueueTask](https://github.com/rgoro/cakephp-queue/blob/master/src/Shell/Task/QueueTask.php)) were just copied to new MongoDB based implementations ([QueuedJobsCollection](https://github.com/rgoro/cakephp-queue/blob/master/src/Model/MongoCollection/QueuedJobsCollection.php),
+A major issue is that the main classes ([QueuedJobsTable](https://github.com/rgoro/cakephp-queue/blob/master/src/Model/Table/QueuedJobsTable.php), [QueueShell](https://github.com/rgoro/cakephp-queue/blob/master/src/Shell/QueueShell.php) and [QueueTask](https://github.com/rgoro/cakephp-queue/blob/master/src/Shell/Task/QueueTask.php)) were just copied to new MongoDB based implementations ([QueuedJobsCollection](https://github.com/rgoro/cakephp-queue/blob/master/src/Model/MongoCollection/QueuedJobsCollection.php),